postgrespro/postgres_cluster/README.md

 Multi-master replicates same database to all nodes in cluster and allows writes to each node.
 Transaction isolation is enforced cluster-wide, so in case of concurrent updates on different nodes database will use the same conflict resolution rules (mvcc with repeatable read isolation level) as single node uses for concurrent backends and always stays in consistent state.
 Any writing transaction will write to all nodes, hence increasing commit latency for amount of time proportional to roundtrip between nodes nedded for synchronization.
 Read only transactions and queries executed locally without measurable overhead.
 Replication mechanism itself based on logical decoding and earlier version of pglogical extension provided for community by 2ndQuadrant team.

 Cluster consisting of N nodes can continue to work while majority of initial nodes are alive and reachable by other nodes.
 This is done by using 3 phase commit protocol and heartbeats for failure discovery.
-Node that is brought back to cluster can be fast-forwaded to actual state automatically in case when transactions log still exists since the time when node was excluded from cluster (this depends on checkpoint configuration in postgres).
+Node that is brought back to cluster can be fast-forwaded to actual state automatically in case when transactions log still exists since the time when node was excluded from cluster (that is configurable).

 ## Documentation